 - 7: SPF rating of the average T-Shirt; 85 percent of fabrics tested in an Australian study had an SPF of 20 or more.

 This group of industrial chemicals is linked to birth defects and is used in many cosmetic products from nail polish to deodorant.
 Phthalates are not listed as ingredients on product labels; they can only be detected through laboratory analysis.
-In April 2007, the Campaign for Safe Cosmetics (CSC)--a coalition of environmental, social justice, and consumer groups--learned that the FDA has completed a study on the safety of phthalates in cosmetics but is refusing to release its findings.
-According to preliminary information uncovered by the CSC, two-thirds of health and beauty products analyzed by the FDA late last year contained phthalates.
+The FDA says it has not have found concerning links between phthalates and health risks.

-Two of the most toxic phthalates, dibutyl phthalate (DBP) and Di(2-ethylhexyl) phthalate (DEHP), have been banned from cosmetics products sold in the European Union but remain unregulated in the U.S. In response to the FDA's refusal to publicly release this information, Friends of the Earth, a founding member of the CSC, has filed a a href="http://www.shirleys-wellness-cafe.com/toxic-cosmetics.htm">Freedom of Information Act request to obtain the study.
-OPI Products, the world's largest nail polish manufacturer, has removed dibutyl phthalate from its European product lines, but OPI refuses to remove the toxic phthalate from nail products it sells in the U.S.
+Two of the most toxic phthalates, dibutyl phthalate (DBP) and Di(2-Ethylhexyl) phthalate (DEHP), have been banned from cosmetics products sold in the European Union but remain unregulated in the U.S. OPI Products, the world's largest nail polish manufacturer, has removed dibutyl phthalate from its European product lines, but OPI refuses to remove the toxic phthalate from nail products it sells in the U.S.